GHOST-Aram/friendly-docs/users/docs/[id]/delete.md

 Provide the token in the `Authorization` header as Bearer.

 ### Response
 A valid response of a request to this endpoint has a status code 200.
-The response body contains the an object with a text message and the id of the deleted user.
+If the target of deletion is not found, a response of status code `404` is received.
+The response body contains the  the id of the deleted user.

 **Example:**